Auto Insurance

 I’ve worked in property and casualty insurance for over 12 years, and the pattern I see constantly is this: people buy a policy once, auto-renew without looking at it, and then discover during a claim that their coverage doesn’t work the way they assumed.
 The deductible is higher than they remembered.
 The liability limit is half what they need.
 The rental car benefit they thought they had was never added.

-This guide is everything I’d want a friend to know before they buy, renew, or file on their auto policy.
+This guide covers everything I’d want a friend to know before they buy, renew, or file on their auto policy.
 Not the simplified version.
-The real version — the one that helps you make decisions you won’t regret later.
+The real version, the one that helps you make decisions you won’t regret later.

 The Six Types of Auto Coverage Explained

 Liability (bodily injury + property damage) is the only coverage required in nearly every state.
 It pays for injuries and damage you cause to other people and their property.
 It does NOT pay for your own injuries or your own vehicle’s damage.
-Liability is expressed as three numbers — like 100/300/100 — representing per-person injury limit, per-accident injury limit, and property damage limit.
+Liability is expressed as three numbers, like 100/300/100, representing per-person injury limit, per-accident injury limit, and property damage limit.
+To put those limits in context: the average bodily injury liability claim paid $28,278 in 2024, per Insurance Information Institute ISO data.
+Many state minimums don’t come close to covering that.

 Comprehensive covers non-collision damage: theft, vandalism, hail, flooding, fire, falling objects, and animal strikes.
-If a deer runs into your fender at 5 a.m. on a back road — that’s comprehensive, not collision.
+If a deer runs into your fender at 5 a.m. on a back road, that’s comprehensive, not collision.
+About 80% of insured drivers carry comprehensive coverage in addition to liability, based on 2022 NAIC data analyzed by the III.

 Uninsured/underinsured motorist (UM/UIM) covers you when the at-fault driver has no insurance or not enough.
-The Insurance Information Institute estimates roughly one in eight drivers is uninsured.
+The Insurance Research Council estimates that 15.4% of U.S. drivers were uninsured in 2023, roughly one in seven.
 In some states, the number is closer to one in four.
-This coverage is cheap and essential.
+This coverage is cheap and, given those odds, genuinely necessary.

 Medical payments (MedPay) or personal injury protection (PIP) covers medical expenses for you and your passengers after an accident, regardless of who’s at fault.
-PIP — required in no-fault states — also covers lost wages and essential services.
+PIP, required in no-fault states, also covers lost wages and essential services.
+The NHTSA consistently documents how quickly medical costs escalate after motor vehicle crashes, which is why even drivers with solid health insurance often find MedPay worth adding.

 Gap coverage applies if you owe more on your car loan than the vehicle is worth.
 If your car is totaled and the insurance payout is $18,000 but you owe $24,000, gap coverage pays the $6,000 difference.
-For a deeper dive into each of these, our guide to the six coverage types breaks them down individually.
+For a closer look at each of these, our guide to the six coverage types breaks them down individually.

 ⚡ Pro Tip